 Mr. Indyke's practice is concentrated in the area of creditor's rights and bankruptcy.
 He has represented official creditors' committees in Chapter 11 bankruptcy proceedings in over 40 states and has also represented unofficial creditors' committees in out of court workouts and composition agreements in many industries, including apparel, media, sporting goods, electronics, textiles, clean technology, footwear, food service, furniture, toys and healthcare.
 He has represented debtors in Chapter 11 cases in the areas of international trading, internet, cable and telecommunications and the restaurant industry.
 He has represented purchasers of significant assets in several different industries.
 Mr. Indyke has also represented clients in a wide variety of bankruptcy-related litigation, and has played a significant role in the representation of equity committees.

-Mr. Indyke was recognized by The Deal's Bankruptcy Insider as one of the top unsecured creditor lawyers in the United States for the past seven years, as well as being declared one of the top three bankruptcy M&A attorneys in 2010.
-He also was honored by Best Lawyers in America for his work in bankruptcy, creditor debtor rights/insolvency and reorganization law (2013).
-Additionally, he has also been honored as one of the Super Lawyers of New York for the past several years.
-Mr. Indyke was recently quoted in an article in The Wall Street Journal on the impact of quick sales on the Chapter 11 bankruptcy process.
+Mr. Indyke was named by the Global M&A Network to its Top 100 Restructuring & Turnaround list, which recognizes "the most accomplished, influential, innovative and brilliant" consultants, investment bankers and lawyers from the global restructuring, distressed M&A and insolvency communities.
+The Deal's Bankruptcy Insider named Mr. Indyke as one of the top unsecured creditor lawyers in the United States for the past seven years, as well as being declared one of the top three bankruptcy M&A attorneys in 2010.
+He also was honored by Best Lawyers in America for his work in bankruptcy, creditor debtor rights/insolvency and reorganization law (2014 - 2016).
+Additionally, he has also been honored as one of the Super Lawyers of New York for the past several years and was inducted into the Global Credit Services Hall of Fame in 2006.
+Mr. Indyke was also quoted in an article in The Wall Street Journal on the impact of quick sales on the Chapter 11 bankruptcy process.

 - Lead attorney for the official committee of unsecured creditors of Mervyn's wherein the committee prosecuted a $1 billion fraudulent conveyance litigation against various private equity firms and financial institutions over asset stripping in a sophisticated and complex OPCO/PROPCO scheme leading to a significant settlement.